jalowe13/train_scheduler/README.md

 # My Approach
+## Front-End
+React
+ANT UED
+### Back-End
+Electron for Framework
+Python with FastAPI, (ASGI to serve ) for designing the GraphQL (with Strawberry to define type schema) and REST APIs Docker container with TimescaleDB
 ## API Choice
 Deciding between GraphQL and REST.
 - GraphQL is good for many complex queries and is more complex than REST and handles under and over-fetching better.
 It also puts everything into a singular endpoint that is parsed.